Starting a Business in the USA: Legal Structures, Steps, and Best Practices

 7. S-corporation

-8. Comparison matrix of common forms
+8. Comparison table of common forms

 10. Employer Identification Number (EIN)

-11. State formation, registered agent, corporate records
+11. State registration, registered agent, records

-12. Local, sectoral licenses and zoning
+12. Local, industry, and zoning licenses

 Compliance

-13. Taxes: high-level map (not exhaustive)
+13. Taxes: an overview (not exhaustive)

 14. Hiring, payroll, and compliance